Supporting All Operations

 Now that we've gotten a calculator that can take in any numbers that we choose, let's try making it accept different operations.
 Taking in user input changes the behavior of our program, but it still does basically the same thing: it adds two numbers together.
 We're not limited to just that, though.
 We can make our program do entirely different things based on what the user enters (for example, we can add if the user enters a plus sign and subtract if a user enters a negative sign).
 To do this, we'll use if statements.

-If statements are basically a way to run certain parts of our code based on some condition.
+If statements are a way to run certain parts of our code based on some condition.
 For example, if we want to make our program do something different based on whether the user enters a plus sign or a minus sign, we can use if statements.
 Here's a little example of them:

 if (CONDITION) { CODE; }

-Conditions can be pretty complex, but to keep things simply, we'll start off with comparisons.
+Conditions can be pretty complex, but to keep things simple, we'll start off with comparisons.
 With comparisons, we can compare some value to another (like checking if a variable is equal to one, for example).
 Here's an example of it:

 // Comparisons follow the format "VALUE1 OPERATOR VALUE2". // They work a lot like math equations. if (a === 1) { console.log("BIG A"); }